BZoennchen/Pages/_posts/2023-10-07-system-theory-and-ai.md

 If a politician of the Green Party goes on vacation by plane and, at the same time, speaks out against air traffic, two different systems are operating: the family and politics.
 And the operation of the first does not interfere with the operations of the second.
 However, the media make news out of this contradicting behaviour which will irritate politics and probably the family life of the politician.
+Corruption happens if system boundaries are crossed.
+It is ok to buy talented football players, but it is not ok to buy goals, i.e. it is not ok that the economy directly operates within the system of a football game.

 Psychic and social systems are *operationally closed* but *cognitively open*.
 They have clear boundaries demacrating them from other systems.
 They reproduce themselves by adapting and learning how to cope with external noise by only selecting communication which the system can actively and creatively interpret and *understand* or make sense of.
 Psychic and social systems reduce complexity of their environment through recourse to meaning.
-These system increase inner complexity to deal with the complexity in their environment.
+These systems increase inner complexity to deal with the complexity in their environment.

 The boundaries of these systems are not defined physically, but by the border of what is meaningful and what is not.
 Consequently, each system has its own *systemic rationality* and view of the world---there is always a blind spot.